 In 2020, challenged by the COVID-19 pandemic and a lack of products in supermarkets across the globe, we created our Logistics@Home self-learning pack to help children understand how the global supply chain worked.
 This learn-at-home resource has been made available in two languages with thousands of downloads to date, proving that interest in understanding the way goods are moved around the world is high.
 Our children are our future, and this initiative is helping children worldwide understand the logistics industry, in which maritime and intermodal operations serve a crucial role.

 No. 5 – Gender Equality

-In 2020, we also kicked off our gender diversity initiative, Women in Maritime, through a series of one-on-one interviews with women from across the maritime world.
-With voices from the terminal sector such as Katja Otten from AMPT, Susan Gardner from GPA, and Swantje Finke from HHLA, as well as a host of guests from the broader maritime industry, including Anne Trolle from Danish Shipping, Jennifer Sommer from HPC, and Heidi Heseltine, founder of the Diversity Study Group.
+In 2020, we also kicked off our gender-diversity initiative, Women in Maritime, through a series of one-on-one interviews with women from across the maritime world.
+It features voices from the terminal sector such as Katja Otten from AMPT, Susan Gardner from GPA, and Swantje Finke from HHLA as well as a host of guests from the broader maritime industry, including Anne Trolle from Danish Shipping, Jennifer Sommer from HPC, and Heidi Heseltine, founder of the Diversity Study Group.
 This initiative has reaffirmed our original decision to expand gender equality to diversity equality.
 We’ve also committed to expanding this program with additional interviews being released monthly throughout 2021, a live conference event at TOC Europe, and industry partnerships.

 DELVE INTO WOMEN IN MARITIME HERE